Granular Synthesis

 5. Grain shape

 Most granulators offer a variety of shapes applied to the amplitude of each grain.
-The most common shapes are Hann, Hamming, Triangle, Sine, Rectangular, Blackman Harris, Welsh.
-Generally speaking, smoother waveforms with round curves create more organic sounding results, while shapes with more right angled forms create more edgy and distorted tones.
+The most common shapes are Hann, Hamming, Triangle, Sine, Rectangular, Blackman Harris, and Welsh.
+Generally speaking, smoother waveforms with round curves create more organic-sounding results, while shapes with more right-angled forms create more edgy and distorted tones.

 6. Grain pitch

 This parameter determines the pitch of each grain.
-Aditionally, Grain Pitch can be randomized within a given range making for some very interesting chaotic grain pitch clouds.
-They can also be pitch-quantized to certain scales like pentatonic, major, minor, diminished, dorian, etc. which produces tonal grain clouds.
+Additionally, Grain Pitch can be randomized within a given range, making for some very interesting chaotic grain pitch clouds.
+They can also be pitch-quantized to specific scales like pentatonic, major, minor, diminished, Dorian, etc., producing tonal grain clouds.

 Additional Resource & Source Texts